 - Incomplete or faulty claim preparation

 Remember, many veterans will win Camp Lejeune benefits only after several rounds of appeals.
 Don’t give up.
 An experienced veterans’ disability benefits lawyer can help you collect persuasive evidence, appeal the VA’s decision, and prove why you deserve Camp Lejeune disability benefits.
-Watch our video on how to find a good VA disability appeals lawyer.

 How to Win Non-Presumptive Camp Lejeune Disability Benefits

 When your diagnosis is not one of the eight diseases on the VA’s list, it can seem impossible to win a disability claim.
 But never assume that you can’t secure a service connection for an illness because it isn’t on the Camp Lejeune presumptive list.
 And never lose hope if the VA has denied your claim.
 Appeal the decision or file a new claim.